vgonda/vgonda.github.io/talks/a11y-for-product/slides.md

 - Similar to audio and other visual cues, it shouldn't be the only way you communicate something
 - For example, don't only use red and green to show something is a success or failure.
 You should also use something like icons or text in case the colors aren't perceptible.
 - I have an app that uses color as one way to show if an answer is right or wrong
-- I also use digital wellbeing to make my phone grayscale after a certain time at night
-- This app becomes harder to use after that time.
+- This app becomes harder to use after my phone becomes grayscale.

 ---